Donald Trump’s Business Empire Reportedly Facing A ‘Billion-Dollar Hole’ As He Leaves Office

 Donald Trump faces a perilous business landscape as he prepares to leave office and return to private life, with a report claiming that his company will be facing a “billion-dollar hole” that could grow even deeper after the storming of the U.S. Capitol led to his second impeachment.

 As Yahoo!
 Finance reported, the president’s administration had taken what were seen as “extraordinary measures” to prop up his business empire during his four years in office.
-Trump was long criticized for failing to cut ties with his company, something his predecessors had done with their own private interests.
-Instead, Trump turned over the day-to-day operations of the Trump Organization to his adult sons, but did not divest himself and continued to profit from his real estate empire.
+Trump was long criticized for failing to cut ties with his company — something his predecessors had done with their own private interests.
+Instead, he turned over the day-to-day operations of the Trump Organization to his adult sons, but did not divest himself and continued to profit from his real estate empire.

 During his time in the White House, Trump was often criticized for filtering taxpayer money into his own business.
 That included regular weekend visits to his properties and golf outings, as well as increased military spending in and around his golf resort in Scotland.